TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpicmetadatavalidationfailure.md

 ## **Recommended Steps**

-* If you notice an ongoing backup (that is stuck), then try cancelling the job.
+* If you notice an ongoing backup appears stuck, then try cancelling the job
-* Ensure there is enough space for shadow storage and free disk space.
+* Ensure there is enough space for shadow storage and free disk space
 * Restart the MARS agent
-* Disable the short names in the system using *fsutil 8dot3name set 1* from command and then retry the backup operation.
+* Disable the short names in the system using `fsutil 8dot3name set 1` from the command prompt and then retry the backup operation
-* Wait for the next schedule backup to trigger.
+* Wait for the next schedule backup to trigger